akaAgar/one-bit-of-engine/README.md

 # One Bit of Engine
-A cross-platform OpenGL4 1-bit tilemap engine similar to the one used by the first Ultima games, written in C# (.NET Framework 4.5) with OpenTK.
+A cross-platform OpenGL4 1-bit tilemap engine similar to the one used by the first Ultima games, written in C# (.NET Framework 4.5) with OpenTK 3.2.
 Released under the GNU General Public License.

-- **Don't forget to add a NuGet reference to OpenTK 3.2 in the OneBitOfEngine project**

 ![Preview images](Preview.gif)